The notcat notification server

 notcat -se --on-notify='echo -n $NOTE_SUMMARY | wc -c'

-This can be a nice way to add legibility to subcommands like as shell scripts.
+This can be an easy way to add legibility to larger subcommands like shell scripts.

 Client commands